bibo19842003/gerrit-document-cn-translation/dev-plugins.md

 ```

 Plugins which define new Events should register them via the
-`com.google.gerrit.server.events.EventTypes.registerClass()`
+`com.google.gerrit.server.events.EventTypes.register()` method.
-method.
 This will make the EventType known to the system.
+Deserializing
-Deserializing events with the
+events with the
 `com.google.gerrit.server.events.EventDeserializer` class requires
 that the event be registered in EventTypes.